 The Institute receives the majority of its funding from the Canadian Federal and BC Provincial governments.
-The Institute has received Federal funding for fiscal 2024 and BC Provincial funding for fiscal 2024-2026 and as a result, will be able to sustain normal course operations for the foreseeable future.
+The Institute has received significant Federal and BC Provincial funding in the current year as well as BC Provincial funding for fiscal 2025-2026 and as a result, will be able to sustain normal course operations for the foreseeable future.